-Since its establishment in 1930, the Institute was involved in the development of all Russian aircraft engines.
-A number of world-leading research schools were established in CIAM.
-The activity of these schools have determined aviation motor industry development trends for many decades to come.
+Since its foundation in 1930, the Central Institute of Aviation Motors (CIAM) has been engaged in the development of nearly all the Russian aircraft engines.
+A number of world-leading research schools were created in CIAM.
+These schools have determined the aerospace engine industry development trends for many decades to come.

 1945-1953.
 Jet aviation development

-This period began with the study and examination of the trophy German Jumo 004 at CIAM's test rigs and capped with the development of the AM-3, the most powerful jet engine in the world at that time.
+This period began with the study and examination of the trophy German Jumo 004 at the CIAM's test rigs and capped with the development of the AM-3, the most powerful jet engine in the world at that time.

 1970-1989.
 Golden age

 The Soviet aviation is on the rise, reaching and often exceeding the overall world's level in virtually any area.

 1989-2000.
-On the turn of the Century
+At the turn of the century

 CIAM's history is an integral part of the world's aviation history.